sharetribe/flex-docs/src/docs/introduction/introducing-flex/index.md

 Sharetribe handles running and scaling the Marketplace API.
 To take full advantage of this, you should design your Marketplace UI to point a majority of the traffic directly to the Marketplace API.
-For example, Flex Template for Web only handles the initial page load when a user opens their browser.
-After that, FTW lets the client application (Single-page application) talk directly with the Marketplace API, and the API powers all further interactions.
+For example, Sharetribe Web Template only handles the initial page load when a user opens their browser.
+After that, the template lets the client application (Single-page application) talk directly with the Marketplace API, and the API powers all further interactions.

 To learn more about the capabilities of the Marketplace API and Flex, visit the [API reference documentation](/concepts/api/).